pmjones/php-styler/README.md

 > Spock: I was not attempting to evaulate its [aesthetic] implications.
 >
 > -- *Star Trek II: The Wrath of Khan* (paraphrased)

+* * *

+## Introduction

+PHP-Styler is a companion to [PHP-Parser](https://github.com/nikic/PHP-Parser) for reconstructing PHP code after it has been deconstructed into an abstract syntax tree.

 Whereas the PHP-Parser pretty printer does not have output customization as a main design goal, PHP-Styler does.